svgeesus/EuroMPE/Duophonic/voltage-ref-MAX6226.md

 - [ ] Design and fab temporary [power board](./Power.md) to test for ripple, noise, need for isolation resistors
 - [ ] Design v0.2 Vref board
 - [ ] Fab v0.2 board
+- [ ] If all else fails, try a new design with MAX6126 (similar, not hermetic, easier to reliably solder without reflow oven)

 **Disaster**, unable to locate the Susumu RG2012V-103-P-T1 10k 0.02% 5ppm/C !!